-- Recommendations from trusted sources get the most preference.
+- Recommendations from trusted sources get highest priority.

-- I make sure to include books from authors I like.
-My current favorites include Blake Crouch, A.G.
+- Books from authors I like receive preferential treatment.
+A few of my current favorites are Blake Crouch, A.G.
 Riddle, Eliot Peper, Daniel Suarez, and Ryan Holiday.

 - I like to include a few books by new authors.
 It’s fun discovering up-and coming talents.